fastoch/Networking/Computer_Networking.md

 #### Intrusion Prevention System (IPS)

 An IPS is an active system designed to stop a breach or attack from succeeding in damaging the network.
+- It's usually designed to perform an action or set of actions to stop the malicious activity.
+- Will inform a network administrator through the use of log files, SMS, or email notifications.

+All traffic on the network segment flows through the IPS

 @11min